machinekoder/pickit-docs/docs/documentation/web-interface/viewer.rst

 For all engines, it overlays the Pick frame of each object with the picking order identifiers.

-For the Pickit Flex and Pattern engines, it overlays a 2D or 3D model of the geometric shape (e.g. cylinder, rectangle).
-For the Teach engine, it overlays the 3D model cloud.
+For the Pickit :ref:`Flex <Flex>` and :ref:`Pattern <Pattern>`  engines, it overlays a 2D or 3D model of the geometric shape (e.g. cylinder, rectangle).
+For the :ref:`Teach <Teach>`  engine, it overlays the 3D model cloud.
 They are colored according to the following criteria:

 -  Green: Valid object
 -  Red: Invalid object